jasonalew/location-manager/README.md

 # Location Manager
 CoreLocation with Mapkit

-Gets the user's location and shows on a map.
-Refreshes the user location after set interval.
+Gets the user's location and shows it on a map.